tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 Ngrams give context to this statement by looking at how the meaning changes when words are grouped in certain ways.
 The word *hammer* in this instance has bigrams of *Let's hammer* and *hammer out*.
 The words *Let's* and *out* gives context that *hammer* in this instance is being used as a verb.
 The bigrams *hammer out* and *the details* might also tell our model that the word *hammer* is not being used literally, but rather in a context of clarification.

 If instead our sentence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun.
-Were the sentence *Let's hammer out the details... not!*, then the word *not* would negate the sentence and also hint at sarcasm.
-Both examples show a slight change in pattern and word order can alter the entire context of a sentence.
+Were the sentence *Let's hammer out the details...not!*, then the word *not* would negate the sentence and also hint at sarcasm.
+Both examples show how a slight change in pattern and word order can alter the entire context of a sentence.
 Ngrams help models pick up on these cues.